bitsnnfl2021/bitsnnfl2021.github.io/index.md

 ---
 ## Design Project

-1. You are expected to learn and present all the ideas from the paper, even the ones that you are not presenting.
+1. You are expected to learn and present all the ideas from the paper, even the parts that you are not implementing.